XORMANCER/x64dbg-theme-for-windbg/README.md

 # x64dbg theme for windbg
-Dark theme for windbg created using [x64dbgs](https://x64dbg.com/) default theme.
+Dark theme for windbg created using the [x64dbg](https://x64dbg.com/) default theme.
 ### Install

 - Import the registry key, it will replace any other workspace settings called **Default**.